sourceplusplus/interface-jetbrains/docs/markdown/02-general/03-changelog.md

 ## Bug
 - Fixed issue with "Parent Stack" not navigating back to caller function
+- Fixed issue with environment dialog not recognizing activate environment when updated
 - Disable activate button on first saved environment (#110)

 ## Improvement
 - Registered `SourcePluginConsoleService` to dispose on project disposal